-The WWJ Technology Report is a daily e-mail newsletter covering high-tech from a Michigan perspective.
+The WWJ Technology Report is an e-mail newsletter covering high-tech from a Michigan perspective.
 Written and edited by veteran Michigan journalist Matt Roush, The Technology Report covers hardware, software, the life sciences, advanced manufacturing, and green technologies.
-The e-newsletter arrives, free of charge, in your email inbox every weekday morning.
-Click the button at left to sign up now!
+The e-newsletter arrives three times a week, free of charge, in your email inbox.
+Sign up today!

 Tourism officials and environmentalists gather at a northern Michigan ski resort to talk over the effects of climate change on Michigan’s multi-billion-dollar tourism industry